International Bible Contest: Canada

-United States contest
+United States

 Participants are also given a set of chapters to study.
 There is one book of Torah, one in Early Prophets, and one in Writings.
 The high school division also has one book of Later Prophets.
 Selected chapters are chosen from each, for a total of 70-100 chapters.
 During December, February, and March, there are 3 regional tests.
 Every school, along with several other schools, are assigned a region.
 The student who scores the highest score in his/her region is crowned "Regional Champion".
 The Regional Champion along with those who score a certain cumulative percentage (e.g. 85%) on the regionals go on to the nationals.
 There are 3 divisions in the nationals, the Hebrew High School, Hebrew Middle School, and English Grades 6-11.
 The US Chidon sends 4 contestants to Israel, with the Jewish Agency paying for the contestants' plane tickets.
 Three spots go to the first-place winner from every division to Israel.
 If there is a tie for first place in any one division, then all four spots go to the four first-place winners.
 Otherwise, the judges calculate which division's second-place winner answered the highest percentage of correct answers on his/her written test.
 After tallying the scores of the written exam and video rounds, the 2nd-place winner of that division wins the final spot in Israel.
 The 2012 and 2013 finals were held at Yeshiva University.
 The 2014 and 2015 finals were held at Manhattan Day School.

-The National Finals' written test is divided up into two sections.
+The National Finals' written test is divided into two sections.
 First there is a test similar to the regional test, which asks questions such as "Who said this to whom", "Who is this talking about" and understanding the text.
 After this test, there is a second test called the cross-referencing test.
 Similar phrases in Tanach are given and contestants must be able to match up one side to the other.
 Family trees and finishing the phrases are also on this part of the test.
 Following the written test, contestants eat lunch while judges grade the written exams.
 After lunch, approximately 10 to 15 top scorers from the written exams are called to the front of the auditorium to answer several more written questions which are presented in video format.
 After the judges combine each contestant's written score with his/her score from the video round, the winners are announced.

 In a typical year, between 350 and 400 students take the preliminary exams.
 Of these, approximately 185 students travel to New York to compete in the national finals.